Flynn, Australian Capital Territory: Heritage

 Flynn Primary School and Preschool were one of only four school complexes designed by award-winning architect Enrico Taglietti, and is considered to be a good example of his dramatic application of twentieth century organic architecture.
 The Primary School was the first fully open-plan school in the ACT.
 The grounds also contain a National Memorial to the Royal Flying Doctors' Reverend John Flynn and a separate memorial to George Simpson.
 Taglietti called the school one of his most important works.

 An application for heritage listing of the Flynn Primary School and grounds, Flynn Preschool and George Simpson Park was lodged in December 2007 by the John Flynn Community Group.
 The complex met the threshold for listing on the Australian Capital Territory Heritage Register, leading to a commitment from the ACT Government to retain the building and grounds and protect their heritage value.
 In early 2010, however, the ACT Heritage Council rejected the application.
 Two Flynn community groups and Taglietti joined to appeal this decision in the ACT Civil and Administrative Tribunal.
 On 18 February 2011, the Tribunal upheld the ACT Heritage Council's decision to not list Flynn Primary School.
 In December 2012, an appeal was lodged before the ACT Supreme Court.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Flynn is in the Division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Flynn is in the Ginninderra electorate.